afombravo/tnseeker/README.md

-# tnseeker
+# Tnseeker
 Tnseeker is a pipeline for transposon insertion sequencing (Tn-Seq) analysis.
 It performs various operations such as read trimming, alignment, and essential gene inference.
+Tnseeker distinguishes itself by its ability to not demand from the user to input several threshold/cutoff defining parameters, being able to automatically infer and adjust these to better fit the availble data.
+Tnseeker works with any transposon disruption experiment, as biases are corrected

 ## Installation
 Tnseeker currently exist as a yet unpublished PyPI module.
 You can, however, download the installation wheel from the current repository ('tnseeker-1.0.0.tar.gz') and install it in a Linux environment by typing: